-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph.
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 57. Finnigan was part of a group of officers in the Defendant City's Special Operations Section who carried out robberies, home invasions, unlawful searches and seizures, and other crimes.